Answers to Frequently Asked Questions

 How do you determine team composition?

 Registrants are placed on a team in order of date/time of registration.
 Teams are formed with registrants from the same school whenever possible.
-If more than one school team is formed, registrants will be placed at random on a team with schoolmates (If there are multiple teams for one school, time stamp does not influence which school team the registrant is placed upon.)
+If more than one team is formed for a particular school, registrants will be placed on a team with schoolmates according to time stamp with consideration given to mutual friend requests when possible.
 If there are not enough registrants from one school to fill an entire roster, registrants from another school will be combined to form the team.
 Every effort is made to build teams from geographically close neighborhoods and to place players on teams with other children from their school or neighborhood.
 Team formation is subject to the availability of volunteer coaches.
 Micro Soccer team rosters (U6 and U7) have absolutely no influence on the formation of teams at U8 and above.

 Can we request to be on the same team with a friend?